aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-task-links/cross-project-predecessors/_index.md

 Microsoft Project lets users link tasks within the current project, or to external projects.
 Cross-project predecessors are predecessors from another project.
 Aspose.Tasks support these too.

 ## **Working with Cross-Project Predecessor Tasks**
-In Aspose.Tasks for C++ the CrossProjectName and IsCrossProject properties exposed by the [TaskLink](https://apireference.aspose.com/tasks/java/com.aspose.tasks/TaskLink) class are used to handle cross-project predecessors.
+In Aspose.Tasks for Java the CrossProjectName and IsCrossProject properties exposed by the [TaskLink](https://apireference.aspose.com/tasks/java/com.aspose.tasks/TaskLink) class are used to handle cross-project predecessors.

 - CrossProjectName represents the external predecessor project (string).
 - IsCrossProject determines whether a predecessor is part of another project (Boolean).